laboon/CS1530_Summer2018/deliverables/3/deliverable3.md

 If any functionality from previous sprints has not been completed, you should complete it this sprint.

 The game shall end once only one player has money.
 At this point, a message shall appear indicating who the winner is and asking if the user would like to play again.
-If the user answers yes, the game starts from the beginning.
+If the user answers yes, the game starts from the beginning (with everybody in once again with $1000).

+In general, at the end of this sprint, you should have an entirely working game, from start to finish.
+In the next two sprints, we will work on adding additional features such as more-advanced AI players, timers, training mode, etc.  You can see the benefit of Agile development - at the end of each sprint, we should always have a working version of the game.
+Even if our funding gets cut off at the end of this sprint, we will have something to deliver, even if it does not have all of the features the customer wants.

 In the case of any confusion or ambiguity, the rules of the game shall follow Hoyle's Rules of Texas Hold'em, available here: https://www.hoylegaming.com/rules/showrule.aspx?RuleID=222